This superb ride takes in two of the Costa Blanca’s iconic climbs: the unmissable Coll de Rates and the lesser-known gem, the Port de Bèrnia.

 4. Summit of Coll de Rates to Calpe: 58-119 km

 From the Coll de Rates, follow the road over the top.
 Just before Tàrbena, take a right turn on the CV-752, signposted to Castell de Castells.
 This is a wonderful, little used road that winds through the mountains.
 Enjoy the views of the north side of the Serella and Aixorta peaks and the almond tree terraces.
 After another 8km and 150m of climbing up to Port de Sa Creuta (at 780 m), you have broken the back of this ride.

 Although there remains 38 km of road back to Calpe, the next 25km are all gradual downhill, down the valley through Castell de Castells, following the Xaló river all the way to Jalón.
 After that there are a few small climbs but nothing much to worry about as you head back into Calpe.

 It’s worth thinking about where you’re going to refuel on this ride since you won’t find many petrol stations or village shops where you can grab an emergency chocolate bar or bottle of water.
 Also consider the time of day and day of the week as this will be relevant to whether anything is open.

-Your best bet are the valley towns: VeloSol cycling bar in Jalón and Restaurante Tramonti in Parcent at the bottom of the Coll de Rates climb for example.
+Your best bet are the valley towns: VeloSol cycling bar in Jalón (note that it usually closes for two weeks at the end of August) and Restaurante Tramonti in Parcent at the bottom of the Coll de Rates climb for example.
 Or there are restaurants in Castell de Castells and the towns in the Xaló river valley that take you back to Calpe.

 Alternatively, there’s a few small restaurants at the top of the Col de Bèrnia.
 However we didn’t stop so can’t vouch for them.
 Also there’s the famous Coll de Rates restaurant at the top of the climb.
 Be aware that they don’t do takeaway/sandwiches.